Costantino Corti: Works

 Corti's marble Lucifer (sometimes titled as Satan) was commissioned by the Count d'Aquila, brother of the former king of Naples.
-At the end of the 19th century, a traveler and amateur critic offered this assessment of the work:
+At the end of the 19th century, a traveller and amateur critic offered this assessment of the work:

-Lucifer was reviewed by Francesco dall' Ongaro at rhapsodic length as a worthy representation of the Satanic ideal shared in the literary works of John Milton or Lord Byron.
+Lucifer was reviewed by Francesco dall'Ongaro at rhapsodic length as a worthy representation of the Satanic ideal shared in the literary works of John Milton or Lord Byron.
 Dall' Ongaro found the figure "androgynous," in keeping with the theological view that gender came into existence only with the creation of human beings and was not a characteristic of angels.
-The sculpture received notice for its "extraordinary vigor."
+The sculpture received notice for its "extraordinary vigour."

 Corti's monument to Cardinal Borromeo was commissioned in 1861 for the plaza of the Biblioteca Ambrosiana.
-The statue was completed in 1864, and dedicated the following year.
+The statue was completed in 1864 and dedicated the following year.
 The statue of Giuseppe Piazzi, dedicated in 1871, is located in the main plaza of Ponte in Valtellina, the astronomer's birthplace.